-A design refers to the features of shape, configuration, pattern or ornamentation which gives a product a unique appearance, and must be new and distinctive.
+A design refers to the features of shape, configuration, pattern or ornamentation which give a product a unique appearance, and must be new and distinctive.

 Design registration is intended to protect designs which have an industrial or commercial use.

-A registered design gives you the owner, exclusive rights to commercially use it, licence or sell it.
+Once examined and certified, a registered design gives you, the owner, exclusive rights to commercially use it, licence or sell it.

 The Register of Designs